open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 ## OpenFeature and server-side SDKs

+OpenFeature is an open specification that provides a vendor-agnostic, community-driven API for feature flagging, while a main part of it is the SDK specification.
 * OpenFeature has a [specification](https://openfeature.dev/specification/glossary/#feature-flag-sdk) for how an SDK should behave across multiple programming languages.
 * The OpenFeature specification has methods like flags evaluation and initialization.
 * The OpenFeature specification treats events, which can go together with some scenarios like network errors.